Nkethaeus/Kaffee-Analyzer/README.md

 ---

-*Kaffee Analyzer is completed for the requirements of Automata and Formal Languages (CS0023) at FEU Alabang.
+*Kaffee Analyzer is developed for the requirements of Automata and Formal Languages (CS0023) at FEU Alabang.
 The project was completed during the 1st semester of A.Y.
 2022-2023.*